OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

   * When performing the Oauth 2.0 code flow, it MUST be equal to the access code.
-  * Otherwise, it MUST be a valid JWT ID acoording to the [JWT spec][jwt] (a reccomened method of computing this ID is to hash all other JWT claims).
+  * Otherwise, it MUST be a valid JWT ID acoording to the [JWT spec][jwt] (a recommended method of computing this ID is to hash all other JWT claims).

 #### Example Client Assertion